 Fairness and reasonableness are not abstract notions, but must be measured against the available commercial alternatives.
 The triggering of the statute, namely insolvency, recognizes a fundamental flaw within the company.
 In these imperfect circumstances there can never be a perfect plan, but rather only one that is supportable.
-As stated in Re Sammi Atlas Inc., (1998), 3 C.B.R.
-(4th) 171 at 173 (Ont.
-Sup.
-Ct.) at 173:
+As stated in Re Sammi Atlas Inc. (1998), 3 C.B.R.
+(4th) 171 (Ont.
+Gen. Div.
+[Commercial List]) at 173: